instaagroup/instaadownload/README.md

 Admincommands: (if youre in the self.admins)
-Priority
+### Priority
-!upgrade <user>
+- !upgrade <user>
-!downgrade <user>
+- !downgrade <user>

-Antispam:
+### Antispam:
-!remove <username> (removes queue items from given username)
+- !remove <username> (removes queue items from given username)

+### Other
-!delay - avg delay by priority level
+- !delay - avg delay by priority level
-!reset - resets the delay log
+- !reset - resets the delay log

-!most - user with most items in queue (used to find spammers)
+- !most - user with most items in queue (used to find spammers)

-!day - downloads of the day (bugging and sometimes switches the current day and the next day)
+- !day - downloads of the day (bugging and sometimes switches the current day and the next day)